cunybpl/nycet_pnp/src/content/measurement_techniques/outdoor-air-temperature.md

 <figcaption class="figure-caption text-left">Figure 1.
 How to configure the MX2301 logger on HOBOConnect.
 (Click to Start Video)</figcaption>

-### 2. Installation of Equipment
+### 2. Install Equipment

 1. Confirm that the outside air dampers are open and that there is outside air intake in the duct (if installing the logger directly in an AHU).
-2. Place the logger in the outside air duct or outdoors and away from direct sunlight.
+2. Place the logger in the outside air duct or outdoors, staying away from direct sunlight.
 3. Confirm that the logger is recording, and that the sensor is accurately identifying the outside air temperature.
-If the logger has a screen check the temperature value on the logger screen.
-If the logger does not have a screen then use the software to connect to the logger and check the temperature it detects
+If the logger has a screen, check the temperature value displayed there.
+If the logger does not have a screen, use the software to connect to the logger and check the temperature it detects
 4. <strong>Do not move the logger after it has been installed.</strong>

 <iframe class ="video" src="https://www.youtube.com/embed/R9MDkohMD-E?si=esVdMaU9A7nZe9oH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>